NVSK-AKHILESH/EI_Study_Submission/README.md

 ## Overview

 This is a simple console-based To-Do List Manager written in Python.
 The program allows users to manage their tasks, mark them as completed, and organize them based on priorities and due dates.
-It includes features such as undo, sorting tasks, and filtering tasks by completion status.
+It includes features such as undo, sorting tasks based on priorities and due dates, and filtering tasks by completion status.

 ## Features